This review is part of a trip report:

 The rest of the room was very small.
 The bed is on the left and on the right side is a closet and a small work desk.
 Above it, in the corner, is the TV which was pretty small too.

 As for power outlets, they only had the British-style once in the room but you can borrow an adapter free of charge at the front desk.
 They will put a small hold on your hotel charges if you don’t return it when you check out.
 I think it was about 10 British Pounds.
 So in most cases, it is cheaper to buy your own small adapter.
-On the other side I understand the hotel management.
+On the other side, I understand hotel management.
 Everyone would just use it as a freebie.

 The lobby of the Holiday Inn was decorated with a Christmas tree next to the staircase and was very inviting to hang out.
-The lobby is quite spacious and the seats towards the bar have TV’s close by.
+The lobby is quite spacious and the seats towards the bar have TVs close by.
 There is plenty of seating available here.
 You could set up your laptop and work here as well.
 The Business Center is located between the main entrance and the front desk.
 Close by is also a monitor showing departure times of London Heathrow Airport.

 Next, to the main entrance to the restaurant are some newspapers.
 That’s pretty much it.
 The hotel doesn’t have a swimming pool or fitness center.
 The airport runway is only a few steps away from the hotel and you can go for a stroll.

 I decided to have dinner on my second day at the hotel at the junction restaurant.
-The restaurant was not very busy and the waiter offered me free seating choice.
+The restaurant was not very busy and the waiter offered me a free seating choice.
 As I was just by myself I decided to go with a small table for two.
 They have a good selection of beers and food.
 I went with a Corona (Yes, you can even get a Corona in England.) and a burger for dinner.
 I know, it’s a pretty typical American meal but hey, it was good.
 I told you guys earlier about the “Guest of the Day” key wallet.
 You are supposed to show this to the waiter to get 20% off everything if you buy a main meal.
 I completely forgot about that and left the key wallet in my room, which could have saved me 20% on dinner.

 The first morning after arriving, I was too lazy to get up and didn’t even take breakfast.
 I slept in a little bit and planned my activities for the day.
 Besides taking a lot of photos for the blog and of the airport, I found the Emirates Air Line.
 I didn’t know that London has this new attraction but I had to try it out.

 I had a great two-night stay at this hotel.
 The staff was super friendly and helpful and I was so excited as they offered the power adapter so I could charge my phone and use my laptop.
 The hotel is very clean and the staff is taking good care of their guests.
 The biggest surprise to me was the tiny room and the even tinier bed.
 I didn’t expect that, especially from what I used to in the US.
-But it’s true what the say: “Different country, different culture.”
+But it’s true what they say: “Different country, different culture.”
 This was not really a deal breaker because I was spending most of the time outside my room anyway.

 Peter has a passion for Traveling, Photography, and Geocaching.
 These are the best ingredients for amazing adventures all over the globe.
 “Traveling is fun, no matter if you stay in a luxury hotel or travel like a backpacker.”
 Peter shares his experiences on his Blog www.gatetoadventures.com